 While at the University of Michigan, he specialized in British Romantic Poetry (his dissertation was on Wordsworth), Literary Theory, and the Classics.

-In addition to presenting papers at scholarly conferences, Dr. Markos is a popular speaker in Houston, and has spoken on such topics as C. S. Lewis, ancient Greece, ancient Rome, and Dante in two dozen states and in Oxford and Rome.
-His venues include churches, colleges, universities, museums, civic groups, continuing education programs, and classical Christian academies.
+Dr. Markos is a popular speaker in Houston, and has spoken on such topics as C. S. Lewis, ancient Greece, ancient Rome, and Dante in over a dozen states and in Oxford and Rome.
 He is committed to the concept of the Professor as Public Educator and believes that knowledge must not be walled up in the Academy but must be disseminated to all who have ears to hear.
 He lives in Houston with his wife, Donna, his son, Alex, and his daughter, Stacey.